evilcandybar/impostors-claim-eligibility-opensea-extension/README.md

 A chrome extension to add genesis claim eligbiliy data to opensea

 This extension adds info about round claim information to the collection grid view panel in.
-The plugin uses ethersJS to fetch onchain data.
-Information about collection info (UFO, Pet, Materials etc) is fetch from json file stored on a github page (so i can add future item mint info in the future.
-The plugin won't need to be updated by each individual user upon new collection mints!) - json files can be found here
+The plugin uses ethersJS to fetch onchain data

+Having an item emoji next to the item will represent if that item has been minted.
+This works for all item pages (so far Alien, UFO, Pet, Materials) and will work for further mints (cosmetics etc) without any input from the user (no extension uppdates required).
+I am providing the collection information from a separate repo which I will update as the new collection contracts mint

+Collection Information JSON fetched from: https://github.com/evilcandybar/impostors-eligibility-data/blob/master/collection-info.json
+Mint round information JSON fetched from: https://github.com/evilcandybar/impostors-eligibility-data/blob/master/round-info.json

 https://github.com/evilcandybar/impostors-eligibility-data